 You can apply online, over the phone or at a branch.
-You’ll need to provide your personal details, contact info, income and employment information, and your desired loan amount.
+You’ll need to provide your personal details, contact information, income and employment details, and your desired loan amount.
 If you’re already a bank customer, they’ll already have your personal details on file to speed up the application process.

 2. Get a response.

 The bank will contact you within 48 hours to organize the next steps.

 You’ll need to have an interview with a loan specialist either in person or over the phone.
 Though you may not be asked for all of these, have the following documents ready to ensure the process runs smoothly: